Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-\definition DefIsoMod The \newConcept {local module}{}, or the \newConcept {isotropy module}{} of the inclusion $\incl {B}{A}$ at the pair of ideals $(I, J) $ is the quotient Banach space where We will denote the quotient map by Finally, in case $I=J$, we will write $\Isot J;$ as a short hand for $\Isot J, J;$, and we will refer to it as the \newConcept {local algebra}{}, or the \newConcept {isotropy algebra}{} of the of the inclusion $\incl {B}{A}$ at the ideal $J$.
+Finally, in case $I=J$, we will write $\Isot J;$ as a short hand for $\Isot J, J;$, and we will refer to it as the \newConcept {local algebra}{}, or the \newConcept {isotropy algebra}{} of the inclusion $\incl {B}{A}$ at the ideal $J$.